Mamie Cadden: Working after her first conviction

-After her first conviction for child abandonment, Cadden was removed from the roll of registered midwives and was banned from aiding women in childbirth.
+After her first conviction for child abandonment in 1939, Cadden was removed from the roll of registered midwives and was banned from aiding women in childbirth.
 When she was in prison, Cadden was forced to sell St Maelruin as she faced a financial crisis from the legal stresses of her arrest.
 The home sold in May 1939.
-During this time there was a Garda investigation of her property and the remains of an aborted fetus were found.
+During this time there was a Garda investigation of her property and the remains of an aborted fetus were found, indicative of illegal abortion activity.
 The Gardai was able to trace the mother, who admitted consulting Cadden following a failed attempt at self-abortion.
 Although this discovery did not lead to charges being pressed against Cadden, they permanently rose Gardai's awareness of Cadden.

-Once out of prison, Cadden resumed her illegal activities in rented premises despite having been struck off as a midwife.
-She also provided miscellaneous medical treatments such as supposed cures for constipation and dandruff.
-She fell foul of the law again in 1945 when a pregnant girl who went to Cadden for an abortion denounced her.
+Once out of prison, Cadden resumed her illegal activities in rented premises despite having been removed as a registered midwife.
+She also provided miscellaneous medical treatments such as supposed cures for constipation and dandruff, and marketed herself as 'Nurse Cadden'.
+She fell foul of the law again in 1945 when a pregnant girl who went to Cadden for an abortion denounced her, after being declared septic.
 The girl claimed that Cadden had inserted the laminaria tents which were found in her cervix.
 Cadden was tried under the Offences against the Person Act 1861.
 Despite denying the charges, she was convicted of procuring an abortion and was sentenced to penal servitude in Mountjoy Prison for five years.

 Having served her full term she resumed her former trade on her release, this time in Hume Street, near Dublin's fashionable St Stephen's Green.
 Operating out of a one-roomed flat, she was able to continue her illegal business and was still well known enough in Dublin not to need to advertise.
 One of her clients died from an air embolism in the heart in 1951.
 Cadden left the woman's body outside on the street.
 Even this did not put an end to her activities as there was not sufficient evidence to connect her.
 Five years later, one of her patients, Helen O'Reilly, died of an air embolism during a procedure to abort a pregnancy in the fifth month.
 When her body was found on the pavement in Hume Street, Cadden was arrested and tried for murder.
 She was sentenced to death by hanging in 1956, but this was commuted to life imprisonment after public appeals for clemency and due to the unintentional nature of Helen O'Reilly's death.
 (The last hanging in the Republic of Ireland took place in 1954, while the last woman to be hanged was Annie Walsh in 1925.)
 Cadden started serving her term in Mountjoy Prison, but was declared insane and moved to the Criminal Lunatic asylum in Dundrum, Dublin, where she died of a heart attack on 20 April 1959.